 Opposition School Team 4

-128 teams from almost 100 schools across Scotland enter our tournament each year.
+64 teams from across Scotland will enter our tournament this year.
 All state and private secondary schools are encouraged to enter.
-In 2016/2017, 10 schools competed for the first time!
+In 2018/2019, 14 schools competed for the first time!

 The first round heats usually take place in November/early December and are all hosted locally, so teams shouldn't have to travel too far.
 Each heat will include four teams (so we have a total of 32 first round heats) and the debate is hosted at one of the competing schools.

 The motion is circulated several weeks ahead of the heats, to allow schools to prepare.

 Two of the competing teams in each heat will go through to the second round.

 32 teams will go through to the second round to compete in an evening of debating following the same format as the first round.
 This round usually takes place at the end of January/ beginning of February.
 Again, these are hosted at a local school and the motion is shared several weeks before the heats take place.

 Just one team per heat will go through to the semi finals.